influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.1/production_installation/data_node_installation.md

   registration-server-url = ""

   # license-key and license-path are mutually exclusive, use only one and leave the other blank
-  license-key = "<your_license_key>" #✨ mutually exclusive with license-path
+  license-key = "<your_license_key>" # Mutually exclusive with license-path

   # The path to a valid license file.  license-key and license-path are mutually exclusive,
   # use only one and leave the other blank.
-  license-path = "/path/to/readable/JSON.license.file" #✨ mutually exclusive with license-key
+  license-path = "/path/to/readable/JSON.license.file" # Mutually exclusive with license-key

 [meta]
   # Where the cluster metadata is stored